Navigate your academic journey with peer-to-peer support from Arts Peer Advisors or Arts Peer Academic Coaches.

 Aspire Mentorship Program

-In this program, you will be paired with a coach who will mentor you throughout the term.
+In this free program, you will be paired with an Arts Peer Academic Coach who will mentor you throughout the term.
 Participants will meet with their coach three times throughout the term and will receive a Certificate of Completion at the end of the program.
-Registration for Term 1 is now closed and will reopen for Term 2 in January 2022.
+Registration for Term 2 is now open and will close at 11:59pm on Sunday, January 22.
 If you have any questions, please email Program Advisor Paul Lee.
-If you would like to speak with an APAC coach, please make an appointment using the link above.